Northumbria (modern): Angles

-In 866 Ivar the Boneless captured the lands between the Humber and Tees (former Deira) and founded Scandinavian Kingdom of York.
-The lands north of the Tees lay outside of the immediate control of the Scandinavian Kings and remained under Anglian rule.
-The Earls of Bamburgh or Kings of the North Saxons, successors to the Bernician and later Northumbrian kings, continued to rule the lands north of the Tyne, while the Community of St. Cuthbert or Haliwerfolc, successors to the See of Lindisfarne, emerged as the rulers of the lands between the Tyne and Tees.
+In 866 Ivar the Boneless gained control over the southern portion of Northumbria and founded Scandinavian Kingdom of York, which encompassed the lands between the Humber and Tees.
+The lands north of the Tyne lay outside the immediate control of the Scandinavian Kings, remaining under the rule of the Anglian Earls of Bamburgh or Kings of the North Saxons, successors to the Bernician and later Northumbrian kings.
+The Community of St. Cuthbert or Haliwerfolc, successors to the See of Lindisfarne, gained control of expansive estates between Tyne and Tees, which formed an ecclesiastical buffer polity between Bamburgh and Jorvik.
 Both Bamburgh and the Community of St. Cuthbert presented themselves as the successors of the Kingdom of Northumbria.
-The Anglo-Saxon Chronicle notes the change from raiding to settlement when it records that in 876 the Vikings "Shared out the land of the Northumbrians and they proceeded to plough and support themselves" However, Scandinavian settlement was concentrated south of the Tees and penetrated only a short distance north thereof, terminating beyond Teesdale.
-This is attested by place-name evidence, which suggests that County Durham and Northumberland were not settled by Scandinavians to the extent that Yorkshire and other parts of Northern England were.
+The Anglo-Saxon Chronicle notes the change from raiding to settlement when it records that in 876 the Vikings "Shared out the land of the Northumbrians and they proceeded to plough and support themselves" However, Scandinavian settlement was concentrated south of the Tees.
+This is attested by place-name evidence, which suggests that County Durham and Northumberland largely avoided Scandinavian settlement, in contrast to Yorkshire and other parts of Northern England.

 In 954 the West Saxon Kings conquered the Kingdom of York, eventually integrating it as a shire within the new English kingdom.
 The administrative system of shires and hundreds did not extent beyond the Tees with the lands north thereof being left under the control of its native rulers: the Earls of Bamburgh and Community of St Cuthbert.
 The Scottish victory at the Battle of Carham in 1018, after which Lothian was annexed by the Kingdom of Scotland, set Northumbria's northern frontier on the Tweed rather than the Forth.
 By the end of the Anglo-Saxon era, the term 'Northumbria' had become restricted in reference to the region between the Tweed and Tees.
 In the Chronicle of 1065, Norðhymbralande ('Northumberland' or 'Northumbria') was already contrasted with Eoforwicscire ('Yorkshire').
 Henry of Huntingdon described northern England as consisting of three counties: the Bishopric of Carlisle, Yorkshire and Northumberland ("over which the Bishop of Durham presides").